Skip to main content

 Why should I use the Outbrain DSP JavaScript Pixel?

-With the new Outbrain DSP JavaScript universal Pixel, you can expand your tracking capabilities beyond image pixel, Google Analytics, and Adobe Analytics integrations.
+With the new Outbrain DSP JavaScript universal Pixel, you can expand your tracking capabilities beyond image pixel, and Google Analytics integrations.
 By implementing the JavaScript code into the header section of your website, you can track any event or user action without ever changing the code or replacing it.
 You can use the pixel to track and attribute conversions and for behavioral retargeting.
 Javascript pixel also enables granular insights on analytics, such as time on site, page view, page view per session, bounce rate, and many more, which is not the case with the image pixel.
 Because JavaScript pixel stores information in a first-party cookie, it is also a useful solution for the cookieless future.

 What if my browser blocks JavaScript execution?